miqo-no/Miqo.Config/README.md

 Miqo.Config helps translate your strongly typed object to a JSON configuration file.

-The library is available for .NET Standard 2.0 and .NET Framework 4.0 and higher.
-The tests project uses .NET Core 2.0.
+The library is available for .NET Standard 2.0, .NET Core 2.0 and .NET Framework 4.6.1.

 ## Adding Miqo.Config to Your Project